jsmnwltrs/developer-portal/README.md

 # Developer-Portal
 This project was an introduction to creating a one page application with React.
-A user can login with a Github profile and create, update and delete useful links and organize them into 4 separate tabs.
+A user can login with their Github profile and create, update and delete items to store useful links and organize them into 4 separate tabs.
 Some of the user's github information also displays.

 ### How to run this app